tonyzstt/Watch-and-Listen/README.md

 ### Running Our Code
 - Checkout the `preprocess` folder for data preparation code.
-- Checkout the `src/scripts` folder for training and evaluation scripts.
+- Checkout the `src/scripts` folder for training and inference scripts.
+- Check out the `eval` folder for the evaluation code.